karthikgoud/markSix-Minion-app/README.md

-# Mark 6 - Minion-app
+# Mark 6 - Minion-Translator-app

 Convert from English to Minion speak.
 This language is spoken by the minions in Despicable Me.Convert from English to Minion speak.
 This language is spoken by the minions in Despicable Me.